KatrinaaDing/cs3331/Lab03.md

 ```

-### Q7. *What does it mean by "does not mean it came from an authoritative name server"?*
+### Q7.
+No, as the flags don't contain `AA` flag, which means it's not the authoritative answer.

 ```
 z5211336@vx1:.../2/z5211336$ dig @129.94.242.33 yahoo.com MX